Information about worship from 19 July 2021

 The above arrangements may change depending on current advice and issues.

 The following devotional resources are available, if you are unable to join us for worship in our church during the Covid-19 crisis.

-A talk was published each Sunday during Lockdown 2 and these can be found here:
+Video talks, and later complete services, were published each Sunday during Lockdown 2 and these can be found here:

 Here are some useful downloadable ecumenical prayer resources…